Thank you for subscribing

 Brighton

-Only got time to visit one of Melbourne’s amazing beaches?
+Do only have time to visit one of Melbourne’s amazing beaches?
 Make sure it’s Brighton.
-This beach is famous for its multicoloured bathing boxes that first popped up in the 19th century to protect bathers’ modesty.
+This beach is famous for its multicoloured bathing boxes, which first popped up in the 19th century to protect bathers’ modesty.
 The boxes make for a stunning holiday snap – if the weather is warm don’t forget your bathers for a dip!

 Melbourne Skydeck